 Gaslighting is a psychological exercise which is exactly as troublesome as it sounds.
 It is practiced when one wants to assert dominance and feel a strong sense of power over the other.
 Gaslighting phrases in relationships can wreak havoc on the mind of the other.

 Gaslighting in personal, intimate relationships is common.
 It is considered an absolute emotional abuse.
 The use of gaslighting phrases in relationships can make the experience toxic and is emotionally harmful for the individual.

-The term gaslighting originated from a play Gas Light made in 1938, after which it was adapted into a movie.
+The term gaslighting originated from the play Gas Light made in 1938, after which it was adapted into a movie.
 The 1944 movie Gaslight is an intriguing example of how the whole process erodes a person’s self-worth and esteem.
 In the movie, a man gaslights his wife and she begins to question her own sanity.

 20 Gaslighting Phrases In Relationships That Kill Love

 The abuser of this tactic essentially alters information and conversation in a way that it proclaims themselves completely harmless.
 They use gaslighting phrases to shift the story.